GDSC-CEC/HacktoberFest-2022-Android/easy/Sound Recorder/SoundRecorder1/README.md

-1st folder to participate in Sound Recorder App Project
+Folder to participate in Sound Recorder App Project